tsklipp/getting-cleaning-data-assignment/README.md

         humamActivityRecognition <- select(humamActivityRecognition, volunteerID, action, which(selectedMeasurement))
 ```

 Merging data with activities labels and activities names.
 By doing so, it is possible to replace activities labels (in numbers) with activities names ( descriptive character names).
 The data set merged is sorted considering volunteerID collumn.
-Also, it is select only volunteerID and activity collumns along all features variables to form a new descriptive data set
+Also, it was selected only volunteerID and activity collumns along all features variables to form a new descriptive data set
 ```{r}
         # Uses descriptive activity names to name the activities in the data set, so merge activities labels set with activities names set
         # select volunteerID and activity names collumns to form a new descriptive data set along all features variables